nextpyp/pyp/docs/install/install-web.rst

       wget https://nextpyp.app/files/pyp/latest/install

     Feel free to inspect the installation script.
-It's fairly simple.
+It's meant to be fairly readable.
 Once you're confident that it does what you want, mark it executable:

     .. code-block:: bash